 11. Passive follow

 Following is not passively responding.
 It is an active reaction that requires focus, agility, wit and creativity.
 The woman must follow with feelings, sensitivity, concentration and responsiveness.
 She must not follow passively and indifferently.
 Novice women often are reserved and reluctant.
 Some accept an invitation unwillingly and take a perfunctory attitude.
 Others are not focused or emotionally involved.
 Still others hold back their originality and personality and become the shadow of their partner.
 With such passivity it is impossible to dance tango well.
 A good follower is actively engaged, fully committed and going all out.
-She displays her emotion, creativity and personality while being totally in unity and harmony with the man in the dance.
+She fully displays her emotion, creativity and personality while being totally in unison and harmony with the man in the dance.
 (See Activity and Passivity in Tango.)

 12. Lacking of femininity